-The supplementary benefit 'Mama 4+' is granted to a person who has raised at least 4 children and does not have the necessary means of subsistence.
+Parental supplementary benefit 'Mama 4+' is granted to a person who has raised at least four children, does not have the necessary means of subsistence and meets the other conditions listed in the Act.
 This benefit is provided under the Act of 31 January 2019 on supplementary parental benefit.
-ZUS has been paying this benefit from March 2019.
+ZUS has been paying out this benefit since March 2019.

-The aim of the programme is to provide income to persons who have given up employment or have not taken up employment due to bringing up children in multi-children families.
-A parental supplementary benefit may be granted - regardless of whether the person concerned has paid social insurance contributions - after all of the conditions listed below have been met:
+The programme aims to provide income to persons who have given up employment or have not taken up employment due to bringing up children in multi-children families.

+Parental supplementary benefit may be granted to the following persons - regardless of whether the person concerned has paid social insurance contributions - after all of the conditions listed below have been met:

-- to a mother who has given birth to and brought up at least 4 children or a father who has brought up at least 4 children, in the event of death of children's mother or abandonment of the children by the mother, - to a person who does not have the necessary means of subsistence and has reached the retirement age, which is 60 years for women and 65 years for men, - to a person who lives in Poland and has a so-called centre of interests here for at least 10 years from the age of 16, - to a citizen of Poland or a citizen of an EU/EFTA Member State or of the United Kingdom of Great Britain and Northern Ireland who has the right of residence or permanent residence in the territory of Poland, or a foreigner legally residing in the territory of Poland.
+- a mother who has given birth to and brought up, or has brought up at least 4 children or a father who has brought up at least 4 children, in the event of death of the children's mother or abandonment of the children by the mother or in the case of a long-term cessation of children's upbringing by the mother, - a person who does not have the necessary means of subsistence and has reached the retirement age, which is 60 years for women and 65 years for men, - a person who lives in Poland and had the so-called centre of interests here for at least 10 years from the age of 16, - a citizen of Poland or a citizen of an EU/EFTA Member State or of the United Kingdom of Great Britain and Northern Ireland who has the right of residence or permanent residence in the territory of Poland, or a foreigner legally residing in the territory of Poland, - a person who is not entitled to a pension in the amount of at least the minimum old-age pension, - a person who is not under temporary arrest or is not serving a sentence of imprisonment, except when serving a sentence of imprisonment under electronic surveillance.

-The benefit for a person who is not entitled to any other assistance is equal to the amount of the minimum old-age pension, which is PLN 1,588.44 from 1 March 2023.
-For a person who already receives a benefit lower than the minimum pension, the parental benefit complements the benefit received to the amount of the minimum pension.
+The parental supplementary benefit for a person who does not receive a pension is equal to the amount of the minimum old-age pension, which is PLN 1,780.96 from 1 March 2024.
+For a person who already receives a pension of less than the minimum old-age pension, the parental supplementary benefit is a supplement to the amount of the minimum old-age pension.

-A parental benefit supplemented up to the amount of the minimum old-age pension may also be paid by another pension institution if the beneficiary receives a benefit from it which is lower than the amount of the minimum old-age pension, e.g. a group III police disability pension of an amount not exceeding the amount of the minimum old-age pension, and if the president of ZUS or the president of KRUS has granted him or her a parental supplementary benefit.
+The parental supplementary benefit as a supplement to the amount of the minimum old-age pension may also be paid out by another pension institution if the beneficiary receives a benefit from it which is lower than the amount of the minimum old-age pension, e.g. a group III police invalidity pension of an amount not exceeding the amount of the minimum old-age pension, and if the president of ZUS or the president of KRUS has granted him or her a parental supplementary benefit.

-The benefit is paid by the Social Insurance Institution or the Agricultural Social Insurance Fund.
+The benefit is paid out by the Social Insurance Institution or the Agricultural Social Insurance Fund or other pension institution paying the pension.
 The benefit and its costs are financed from the state budget.